Garden-AI/garden/docs/user_guide/tutorial.md

 ```

+In this example the name of the registered model to invoke will be `willengler@uchicago.edu/torchmdnet-ethanol`.

 ### Register a Pipeline

 Once we're satisfied with our pipeline's definition in `pipeline.py`, we can register the pipeline, allowing us to: